saljeshh/Python/README.md

-# Positng about baisc python
+Positng about basic python.
-# Journey to learn PYTHON FOR ML
+Journey to learn PYTHON FOR ML.